mariozaizar/language-eml/CONTRIBUTING.md

 ### Contributing

+- Fork this repo.
+- Create new branch and do the changes.
-- Test your changes manually and add specs.
+- Test manually and add specs.
 - Send Pull Request.
-Get a +1.
+Get a +1 from the core team.
 - Get your changes merged.

 ## Dependencies